-MSG | M\SEG (SC ICT.SCRMSG)
+{MSG|M SEG} (SC ICT.SCRMSG)

 Specifying MSG indicates that a complete message (whole chain of request units) is to be delivered to the application's buffer.
-If M SEG is specified, single request units are delivered to the application's buffer.
-If the message segment delivered is the last segment, then the AIF sets the end of message bit in the output control word (SCREOM).
+If M_SEG is specified, single request units are delivered to the application's buffer.
+When the last message segment is delivered, AIF sets the end of message bit in the output control word (SCREOM).